chebro/host-a-hack/README.md

 - a shell for any user to jump right in.
 - upload their projects and install the dependencies on our server, just like you would in your local machine.

-And everything is setup and the user hits the run command, we take care of the rest:
+Once everything is setup and the user hits the run command, we take care of the rest:
 - a private subdomain for your project is generated on the fly
 - any open port gets immediately picked up by our reverse proxy and you can see your project on the web!